rivezeri/quest-2-link-fix/README.md

 Do note the F23 keybind.
 To use this script on clicking the script, simply remove the F21:: {} brackets.

 After reboot, the headset will launch the Link activity repeatedly until Dash is loaded and the service finishes.
 This effectively removes so many headaches.
+Oculus on Boot is an example of this (and outdated).

 ### Also recommended: [Oculus Killer](https://github.com/LibreQuest/OculusKiller).
 This tool goes even further and going right to SteamVR.
 Saving heaps worth in performance.